raisercostin/caprover/development.md

 The caprover server has three internal parts all deployed in the same image:

+- caprover - single image containing the parts:
-- installer - for (re)creating a swarm with a server node that also serves the frontend
+- installer - for (re)creating a service (and a swarm).
+Is a small part of backend that just bootstraps.
-- server -
+- backend - administrative server of entire swarm
-- frontend
+- frontend - administrative UI

 There are also 2 support containers

-- nginx server
+- nginx - reverse proxy and certificate hosting
-- certbot
+- certbot - certificates creator.
+Can be swapped.

 ## Deployment